ankane/searchkick/README.md

 Product.reindex(mode: :async, refresh_interval: "30s")
 ```

-**Note:** This only makes a noticable difference with parallel reindexing.
+**Note:** This only makes a noticeable difference with parallel reindexing.

 When promoting, have it restored to the value in your mapping (defaults to `1s`).